Q. What takes off tire marks?

 » Insulates and keeps out dampness and seals floors or walls; makes floors resistant to grease, oils and most acids

-» Can be applied to new or old concrete and will effect a satisfactory result because it penetrates deep into the substrate
+» Can be applied to new or old concrete and will affect a satisfactory result because it penetrates deep into the substrate

 » Solidifies the component parts of the masonry into one single mass

-» Stops the mortar between bricks and building blocks from deteriorating and dusting away
+» Stops the mortar between bricks and building blocks from deteriorating and crumbling to dust.

 » Increases tensile strength and prevents concrete floors from surface cracking, crumbling, dusting and rutting.
 It increases the wearing quality of the surface and does not make the floor slippery or change the surface texture